Funding Mechanisms Main Page

 4. My application received an impact score.
 How do I know whether it may get funded or not?

-The NIAMS publishes SBIR/STTR paylines.
-If the impact score is within the payline, most likely it will get funded.
+NIAMS publishes SBIR/STTR paylines.
+If the impact score is within the payline, the application will be considered for funding and undergo administrative review, including foreign risk assessment.
+If the application passes the administrative review, it is most likely it will get funded.

 5. Why did I receive a message saying my application submitted one year ago was not to be funded?
 I resubmitted my application.
 Is the resubmission going be affected?